sot176/BCRBench/README.md

 </details>

-##  Installation
-For reproducing the results follow the instructions below:
+---

 ## Usage
+For using this framework follow the instructions below:

+### 1) Clone & Setup Environment
 Clone the repository, create a conda environment, and install the requirements:

-### 1) Clone & Setup Environment
 ```bash
 git clone https://github.com/sot176/BreastCancerRiskBenchmark.git
 cd BreastCancerRiskBenchmark